DeceptivelySimpleTechnologies/aafdata/README.md

   - `Person`
   - `Employee`
   - `LegalEntity`
+- **The set of "origin" (*) business entities can produce other business entities and their corresponding database structures**
 - **The current set of business entity attributes and their descriptions can be retrieved** using the `GetEntityTypeAttributes` database function and includes:
   - *`Id` `bigint`
   - *`Uuid` `uuid`